ds-modules/curriculum-guide/technology/jupyter/python-packages.md

 ### **Long-term installation**

-You can contact us on Piazza if you want to install packages system-wide on datahub.
+You can contact us on Piazza if you want to install packages system-wide on DataHub.
 These packages will then be available to all users by default and can be used with an `import` statement in all notebooks.
 You do not need to use the bash command shown above. **This is the recommend method for packages that will be used frequently. **